-Sex workers to join May Day march
+Sex workers join May Day march

 "Ironically, criminalisation makes us very vulnerable to workplace exploitation and abuse.
 We're here demanding labour rights and solidarity, not criminalisation and poverty."

-Members of the Glasgow Equal Pay Campaign will take part in the march dressed in the style of the women workers at Ford's Dagenham plant, who campaigned on the issue in 1968.
+Members of the Glasgow Equal Pay Campaign took part in the march dressed in the style of the women workers at Ford's Dagenham plant, who campaigned on the issue in 1968.

 The 2018 May Day poster was designed by artist Lorna Miller, who combined three generations of Glasgow campaigners.